Welcome to the Jewel Box of America’s Caves.

 We are a National Natural Landmark designated in 1988 as a “site which possesses exceptional value as an illustration of the nation’s natural heritage and contributes to a better understanding of man’s environment.”
 We are known as the jewel box of America’s caves for our extraordinary cave decoration which includes examples of nearly all known cave formations.

-Over several decades, a concentrated effort has been made to restore the native prairies and oak savannas that used to cover this land.
+The woodlands are regularly maintained to remove invasive plants and trees that would otherwise outcompete the native species in this area.
 A conservation easement of thirty acres was also created in the woodland in partnership with Groundswell Conservancy to protect the park grounds from encroaching urban development.
+As an organization, we utilize a method known as Oak Regeneration to help manage the continued survival of oak trees.

 Cave of the Mounds Timeline